bradygaster-zz/downr/src/wwwroot/posts/altnet-charlotte-facebook-group/index.md

 ---

 <p>Not sure what it&apos;ll amount to, I hope a good deal of helpfulness, but I&apos;ve kicked off a
-  <a>Facebook ALT.NET Group for Charlotte, NC</a>  and we&apos;d love it if you&apos;d hop in.
+  <a href="http://www.new.facebook.com/group.php?gid=25637065899&amp;ref=share">Facebook ALT.NET Group for Charlotte, NC</a>  and we&apos;d love it if you&apos;d hop in.
 Not much activity there yet but we&apos;ll do our best to get some stuff brewing in the next few days.</p>
 <p>Happy Coding!</p>